ory/keto/docs/docs/examples/cat-videos.md

 ## State of the System

-At the current state only one user (with the username `cat lady`) has added videos.
-Both of them are in the `/cats` directory which `cat lady` owns.
+At the current state only one user with the username `cat lady` has added videos.
+Both videos are in the `/cats` directory owned by `cat lady`.
-`/cats/1.mp4` is viewable by anyone (`*`), while `/cats/2.mp4` has no extra sharing options and can therefore only be viewed by its owner, `cat lady`.
-Have a look at all the relation tuple definitions in the `contrib/cat-videos-example/relation-tuples` directory.
+The file `/cats/1.mp4` can be viewed by anyone (`*`), while `/cats/2.mp4` has no extra sharing options, and can therefore only be viewed by its owner, `cat lady`.
+The relation tuple definitions are located in the `contrib/cat-videos-example/relation-tuples` directory.

 ## Simulating the Client

 Now you can open a second terminal to run the queries against, just like the video service client would do.
-We will use the Keto CLI client in this example, but you can also use a tool like `curl` or [Postman](https://www.postman.com/) with [Keto's REST API](../reference/api.mdx) to achieve the same result.
+In this example we will use the Keto CLI client, Ory Keto's API supports tools like `curl` or [Postman](https://www.postman.com/) with [Keto's REST API](../reference/api.mdx) to achieve the same result.

 :::info